-14.45 Initial provision for travelling showpeople is directed towards Broxbourne and East Herts.
+15.43.
+Initial provision for travelling showpeople is directed towards Broxbourne and East Herts.
 The Hertfordshire local authorities will work together to determine the distribution of the longer term growth.
-There is no identified demand within Dacorum itself, and more opportunity to accommodate plots within other areas of Hertfordshire.
+There is no identified demand within Dacorum itself, and more opportunity to accommodate plots within growth areas in Hertfordshire.